Skip to main content

 To engage with this topic at an academic level is to synthesize principles from endocrinology, systems biology, cryptography, and ethics, recognizing that the nature of the data itself dictates the requisite level of its protection.

-The electronic protected (ePHI) defined by HIPAA, while sensitive, is qualitatively different from the longitudinal, multi-omic data streams generated in the pursuit of personalized wellness and longevity.
+The electronic protected health information (ePHI) defined by HIPAA, while sensitive, is qualitatively different from the longitudinal, multi-omic data streams generated in the pursuit of personalized wellness and longevity.
 This new class of data, encompassing everything from hormonal flux to genomic variants and the microbiome, is not just a record of pathology but a predictive model of an individual’s biological destiny.
 Its protection, therefore, demands a commensurate evolution in our security paradigms.

 The Ontological Value of Personalized Health Data